kmate/nixos-config/README.md

 ## Power button / options

-EWW could be used to create a power menu, add invocation to Waybar
+EWW could be used to create a power menu, add invocation to Waybar?

+Also, wlogout might be a simple option.

 ## App launcher